 So whether you’re a planner in charge of putting together your first virtual event, a venue manager getting set to host one, or anyone in between, we hope these virtual event examples provide you with some inspiration and maybe even spark some new and innovative ideas.

-Explore 8 of our favorite virtual event examples from 2020:
+Explore 8 of our favorite virtual event examples:

 1. Salesforce World Tour Sydney Reimagined